 Spilling nail polish on your favourite couch can be rather stressful, but as is the case with other materials, there are ways to get it out.
 Acting with haste is also of vital importance here for the same reasons as that with carpet.

 Try a dry cleaning solvent as your first option.
 If that isn’t fully effective, apply some hydrogen peroxide to the area and blot gently.
-Use a wet sponge to then remove any remaining residue, and then gently dry with a clean cloth.
+Then use a wet sponge to remove any remaining residue before gently drying with a clean cloth.

 Spills on suede and leather will require a different approach.